 A pelvic fracture is a break of any part of the pelvis.
-The pelvis consists of the two Ilia (Ilium - plural) - the large wing-shaped bones, the Pubis, and the Ischium which connect them at the front and the Sacrum which connects them at the back
+The pelvis consists of the two Ilia bones, the Pubis, the Ischium, and the Sacrum.
+Here we explain the symptoms, types, and causes of a fracture of the pelvis.

 Symptoms of a Pelvic Fracture

-Pelvic fractures most frequently occur from a high energy impact such as a car or motorbike accident or a fall from a great height.
+Pelvic fractures most frequently occur from a high-energy impact such as a car or motorbike accident or a fall from a great height.
+There are a number of internal organs within the pelvis.
+Injury to the organs and internal bleeding may occur.

 Pelvic fractures can be classified by severity and the degree of stability present:

-Grade A: Stable fracture - usually relatively minor fractures, including avulsion fractures such a Rectus Femoris avulsion, and fractures of one of the Ilia.
+Stable fracture – usually relatively minor fractures, including avulsion fractures such as Rectus Femoris avulsion, and fractures of one of the Ilia.

-Grade B: Rotationally unstable - compression fractures, often with separation of the pubic symphysis and widening of the SI joints.
+Rotationally unstable – compression fractures, often with the separation of the pubic symphysis and widening of the SI joints.

 Treatment of a fractured pelvis varies depending on the severity:

-Grade A injuries often just require rest, with initial non-weight bearing, being replaced by partial weight bearing using crutches within two weeks.
+Grade A injuries often just require rest.
+Initially, non-weight bearing using crutches, later after two weeks partial weight bearing.
 This may have to continue for up to 3 months until the bones are fully healed.
 Avulsion fractures usually heal much quicker than this.
-Your Doctor may prescribe pain killers or anti-inflammatory medication.
+Your doctor may prescribe painkillers or anti-inflammatory medication.

 Grade C injuries may not be the priority of treatment if extensive internal damage has occurred.
 It may be more important to treat this first and stabilize the patient, before fixing the fracture site(s).